 These 3 most common problems can prevent the toothbrush battery from charging:

 First, make sure the power outlet you are trying to use is working.
 Plug in your hair dryer or any other appliance and see if the outlet works.

 If the power is on, there must be something wrong with your toothbrush.

 1. Faulty Battery

-Once the battery has attained its wear and tear, naturally, it won’t respond to any charging or will not hold the charge.
+Every battery has a maximum service life.
+Once it has attained its wear and tear, it will not respond to the charging or will not hold the charge.

 2. Faulty Oral B Charger Not Working